Dismiss Modal

 “When I was in rehab, I would lay in bed and listen to music and try to sing, but my vocal cords were pretty weak,” he said.
 “It honestly killed me to not be able to sing a song that I could before.”

-Because Owen mostly sang at home, Owen’s music therapists also worked with him on building his confidence while singing in front of any audience.
+TMH Music Therapy worked closely with Owen to learn how to breathe while singing to hold notes and access higher pitches.
+His music therapists also worked with him on building his confidence while singing in front of an audience.

 Owen’s hard work in those outpatient rehab services paid off.
 On December 20, 2022, he walked unassisted into TMH where Dr. Davis removed his back brace.
 He had accomplished his first goal.